Group of about 15 people smiling with clipboards on prairie trail

 Who should apply

-In 2025, the Ecosystems of Kansas Summer Institute is open to 6th- to 9th-grade science teachers from the surrounding area, including those from outside Kansas.
-Please apply even if you are more than an hour away from the Lawrence area, as we will work with you to arrange local accommodations.
+In 2026, the Ecosystems of Kansas Summer Institute is open to 6th- to 12th-grade science teachers, including those from outside Kansas.
 We aim to train a diverse cohort of teachers each summer and encourage all interested teachers to apply.
-Past participants are encouraged to apply; however, preference will be given to those who have not attended in previous years.
-Apply now using our webform.
+Past participants and those who have previously applied are encouraged to apply; however, preference will be given to those who have not attended in previous years.

 What to expect